Proximal Policy Optimization-Based Reinforcement Learning Approach for DC-DC Boost Converter Control: A Comparative Evaluation Against Traditional Control Techniques: Validation of proposed method and performance comparison

-In the process of developing an artificial neural network (ANN) model, a significant amount of data of (100000 data samples), is generated using the MATLAB editor, forming the dataset.
-The dataset consists of data samples that include input voltage and output voltage, which serve as the input features for the ANN model.
-For training purpose 80\% data is used and rest of the data (20\%) is used for testing purpose.
-Subsequently, the neural network is constructed and trained using MATLAB's graphical user interfaces (GUIs) specifically designed for NN applications.
-These GUIs facilitate the creation and training of the Neural Network after the dataset has been established within the MATLAB workspace.
-Enhancing the performance of the neural network (NN) model involves fine-tuning the training parameters.
-The specifications of the NN model are presented in TABLE \ref{nn_spec}.
-Once the NN model is trained, it is exported to the MATLAB workspace and subsequently transformed into a Simulink block.
-This Simulink block governs the duty cycle of the boost converter, exerting control over its operation.
+A substantial amount of data (100000 data samples) is generated using the MATLAB editor during the development of an artificial neural network (ANN) model, generating the dataset.
+The dataset is made up of data samples with input and output voltages that serve as input features for the ANN model.
+80\% of the data is used for training, and the remaining 20\% is used for testing.
+Following that, the neural network is built and trained using MATLAB’s graphical user interfaces (GUIs) intended exclusively for neural network (NN) applications.
+After the dataset has been built within the MATLAB workspace, these GUIs make it easier to create and train the neural network.
+To improve the performance of the neural network (NN) model, the training parameters were fine-tuned.
+Table \ref{tab_5} shows the specifications of the NN model.
+After training, the NN model is exported to the MATLAB workspace and converted into a Simulink block.
+This Simulink block manages the boost converter’s duty cycle, giving it control over its operation.